-Sorrel is a delicious herb plant from which the leaves are eaten.
+Sorrel is an herb from which leaves are eaten.
 Their acidic taste is quite distinctive.

 Sorrel facts summary